Inwood, Manhattan: Cycling

-Bike infrastructure in Inwood is slowly expanding, though at a slower pace than the rest of Manhattan.
+Bicycle infrastructure in Inwood is slowly expanding, though at a slower pace than the rest of Manhattan.
 Painted lanes are located on Sherman Avenue, Seaman Avenue (northbound) and the western portion of Dyckman Street.
 Seaman Avenue (southbound) and West 218th Street are marked with sharrows (shared lane markings).
 Protected bike lanes run along most of Dyckman Street.
 The Manhattan Waterfront Greenway can be accessed from Inwood on both the Hudson and Harlem River sides; in addition, a 0.75 mi dead-end stub along the Hudson waterfront below Dyckman Street was added in 2014.
 Technically, there is a ban on bicycles in Inwood Hill Park except for its western edge and the Henry Hudson Bridge.
 The Broadway Bridge is undergoing a multi-year rehabilitation, which will include the addition of protected bike lanes north of 218th St to the Bronx.

 Notable residents

 Notable current and former residents of Inwood include: